tweedegolf/symfony-okoa/README.md

 `vagrant up` and login to the virtual machine using `vagrant ssh`.
 You can then use `docker-compose up` as if it was your local machine.

-When using vagrant, this vagrantfile is setup to use `vagrant-hostmanager` and the `vagrant-docker-compose` plugins.
 To install vagrant, virtualbox and the required plugins on OSX you can use:

     brew cask install vagrant virtualbox
-    vagrant plugin install vagrant-hostmanager vagrant-docker-compose vagrant-vbguest
+    vagrant plugin install vagrant-vbguest

 ## Running
 A vagrant virtual machine may be started by running